 functionalities in Clause 10 (MAC sublayer functional description), in subclauses 10.3 (DCF), 10.4 (MSDU and MMPDU fragmentation), 10.5 (MSDU and MMPDU defragmentation), and 10.6 (Multirate support) are required.

+The LC MAC that supports the LC HT PHY mode shall be the same as Clause 19 (High-throughput (HT) PHY specification).

+The LC MAC that supports the LC VHT PHY mode shall be the same as Clause 21 (Very high throughput (VHT) PHY specification).

 The LC MAC that supports the LC HE PHY mode shall be the same as Clause 26 (High Efficiency (HE) MAC specification).